 Program of Study

-UI REACH (Realizing Educational and Career Hopes) is a two-year transition certificate program for students with multiple intellectual, cognitive, and learning disabilities.
-UI REACH provides a campus experience that empowers young adults to become independent, engaged members of the community.
-Courses, campus life, and career preparation assist students to reach their full potential.
-UI REACH strives to maintain periodic contact with alumni to encourage them to become independent adults by utilizing the independent living and career-related skills they acquired in the program.
+UI REACH (Realizing Educational and Career Hopes) is a transition certificate program for college students with disabilities, such as autism, intellectual disabilities, and learning disabilities.
+UI REACH provides a Big Ten college experience and empowers young adults to become independent members of the community.
+Course work, campus life, and career experiences prepare students to reach their full potential.
+The program also offers alumni events.

 The program offers courses on academic skill building, career preparation, student and community life skills, and socialization.
 Courses are taught by College of Education instructors.

 Students live in a University of Iowa residence hall, where they receive support from specially trained undergraduate resident assistants.
 A fully inclusive college environment provides students with age-appropriate community opportunities and interactions with other students.